someobserver/recurgence/README.md

 ### **Welcome, Observer!**

 Most who find this weren’t looking for it
 ...at least, not by name.

 If thats you, then you're battling an out-of-control inbox (increasingly), you're watching markets swing wildly, enduring fracturing narratives, and seeing politics unwind by the day, wondering: *"when exactly did “normal” slip its anchor?"*

 > *"What happened to ...everything—after the pandemic?"*

-If that sounds like you, the good news is you're far from alone. **Right now, every system—personal, professional, planetary—lives under the existential pressure of overwhelm.** Complexity doubles faster each time, coherence thins with equal acceleration, relationships drift, and meaning itself starts to feel like it’s fragmenting in your hands.
+The good news?
+You're far from alone.

+**Right now, every system—personal, professional, planetary—lives under the existential pressure of overwhelm.** Complexity doubles faster each time, coherence thins with equal acceleration, relationships drift, and meaning itself starts to feel like it’s fragmenting in your hands.

 That feeling is the signal. **<u>It's asking you to listen.</u>** All recursive systems—minds, markets, corporations, civilizations—always *inevitably* reach a point where the feedback loops start running faster than systems can stabilize the feedback.
 In some cases, that's when breakdown happens.